blanchardjblake/stock_home/README.md

-# Django Project Template
+# Project Title

-A Django project template with CI, gitignore, README, development, and deployment instructions
+**Insert project description here**

+The project is deployed on Heroku: [https://project-appname.herokuapp.com](https://project-appname.herokuapp.com)

-The project is deployed on Heroku: [https://cmps-453-project-template.herokuapp.com/](https://cmps-453-project-template.herokuapp.com/)
+The template project is deployed on Heroku: [https://cmps-453-project-template.herokuapp.com/](https://cmps-453-project-template.herokuapp.com/)

-To develop/test this website, clone this repository and follow the instructions:
+To develop this Django application, clone this repository and follow the instructions:

 ## Install Python requirements